Kesariya Baalam Aavoni, Padharo Mhare Des..

 4. Best of Indian Street Food at Masala Chowk

 Masala Chowk is a one-stop place to end all of the street food cravings.
 This new destination for Street Food in Jaipur is an open food court in Ram Niwas Garden.
-The place acts as a home for all prominent Indian street foods and the common open sitting gives the families and friends a freedom to choose from the vast varieties of street foods.
+The place acts as a home for all prominent Indian street foods and the common open sitting gives the families and friends freedom to choose from the vast varieties of street foods.
 This place was intended for the tourists and has gradually turned into a favourite hangout spot for the residents of Jaipur.
 Masala Chowk has street food types like Samosa, Jalebi, Gol Gappa, Chole Bhature, Tea, Mishri Mawa and also South Indian Dishes like Masala Dosa and Uttapa but in a different style.
 This world of mouthwatering food has an entry ticket of INR 10 only.
-Masala Chowk takes care of everyone's taste buds.
+Masala Chowk is one of the best places to eat in Jaipur.

 5. Kaathi Roll at Al Bake